Alois Anton Führer: Lumbini Ashoka inscription (1896)

 In 1896, accompanied by the regional Nepalese governor, former Commander-In-Chief of the Nepalese Army General Khadga Shamsher Jang Bahadur Rana, Führer discovered a major inscription on a pillar of Ashoka, an inscription which, together with other evidence, confirmed Lumbini as the birthplace of the Buddha.
-The pillar itself had been known for sometime already, as it had already been reported by Khadga Shamsher to Vincent Arthur Smith a few year earlier.
+The pillar itself had been known for some time already, as it had already been reported by Khadga Shamsher to Vincent Arthur Smith a few year earlier.
 Führer made his great discovery when he dug the earth around the pillar and reported the discovery of the inscription in a pristine state about one meter under the surface.

+According to other accounts General Khadga Samsher Rana knew the location of the pillar and led Führer to it.
+Reportedly, Führer was not present when the inscription was discovered, as he arrived only "a little later", but Ricketts was witness to it.
+Initially, only the top of the pillar was visible, with a medieval inscription on it.
+The Nepalese authorities dug around the pillar, to find the ancient Brahmi inscription, which therefore had remained underground, hidden from view.

 Führer claimed that the locals called the site "Rummindei", which he identified with the legendary "Lumbini", whereas it was found that the site was only called "Rupa-devi".

-The authenticity of the discovery has long been doubted, and was openly disputed in a 2008 book by British writer Charles Allen.
+The authenticity of the discovery was questioned by some scholars, though in a 2008 book the British writer Charles Allen has concluded, "there is no doubt at all that it was Asoka the Great who erected the Asokan rock and pillar edicts".

+Harry Falk—a leading scholar of Ashoka's inscriptions—has stated that the authenticity of Ashoka's Lumbini inscription is "beyond dispute," and that "features of truly Aśokan script, some of them extinct at the middle of the second century BC" could not realistically have been forged by the "extremely clumsy" Führer who "was ill-educated in Prakrit phonology and morphology" and "was ignorant to the same degree of Brāhmī palaeography," therefore "disqualifying Führer as the author of a perfect fake."

 Following the discovery of the pillar, Führer relied on the accounts of ancient Chinese pilgrims to search for Kapilavastu, which he thought had to be in Tilaurakot.
 Unable to find anything, he started excavating some structures he said were stupas, and was in the process of faking pre-Mauryan inscriptions on bricks, when he was caught in the act by Vincent Arthur Smith.
 The inscriptions were bluntly characterized by Smith as "impudent forgeries".